andrea-mosk/play-with-ml/README.md

+# PlayWithML

-PlayWithML allows you to quickly perform two important things:
+### This application allows you to quickly perform two important things:

 * **Analyze a dataset**: This section allows you to take a first look at the dataset and discover the main statistics, such as number of instances, missing data, etc. Moreover, you can make more advanced analysis,